IntelliTect-Samples/EWU-CSCD371-2024-Fall/Docs/Customizing Visual Studio Templates and Editor Configuration.md

   5. Save the file with CTRL + S.

 Implementing these changes will help you have consistency to your coding experience and across your project.
 Make sure your partner adopts the changes by updating their class template.
-Note: if you implement the namespace file scope through the .editorconfig this will be project wide and will be applicable to your partner aswell.
+Note: if you implement the namespace file scope through the .editorconfig it'll be project wide and will be applicable to your partner aswell.